 Klickkonzept is a Germany-based, online-marketing-performance agency.
 It excels in services like SEO, SEA, CRO, social media, and e-mail marketing.
 With the vision of building a 360-degree online marketing concept, it helps its clients in boosting their website KPIs.
 Klickkonzept firmly believes that all online marketing practices go hand in hand.

-This case study is with reference to one of its eCommerce clients, point-rouge.
+This success story is with reference to one of its eCommerce clients, point-rouge.

 Klickkonzept made a couple of important observations per the data collected from Google Analytics and a usability test done by them.
 The data highlighted a high cart abandonment rate and a high bounce rate contributing to a low conversion rate.

 All these observations helped Klickkonzept understand where the leakage was happening in point-rouge’s conversion funnel.
-It used these insights and observations to craft the absolute conversion rate optimization (CRO) approach and test it with the VWO Conversion Optimization Platform™.
+It used these insights and observations to craft the absolute conversion rate optimization (CRO) approach and test it with the VWO Experimentation Platform™.

 With AdWords and price comparison websites being the major traffic sources, point-rouge’s conversion rate was lower than expected.
 As Klickkonzept team digged in deeper, it noticed: